 During numerous neighborhood gatherings I attended and conversations over the past five years, community members have emphasized key concerns.

-- Positive Development:We need to assure that economic development aligns with the quality of community life in North Amherst and preserves our natural resource assets.
+- Positive Development:We need to assure that economic development enhances the quality of community life in North Amherst and preserves our natural resource assets.
 Development in our village center will increase traffic and use of Mill River, Puffer’s Pond and other outdoor resources.
 This requires action to address long-time concerns about roads, sidewalks, bike trails, and traffic speed.

-- Getting Around Safely:We need to fix roads, add and repair sidewalks and cross-walks at key intersections, improve bike lanes, put speed bumps on busy cross streets with children and lower speed limits on Montague Road and East Pleasant to assure safety.
+- Getting Around Safely:We need to fix roads, add/repair sidewalks, and provide cross-walks at key intersections, improve bike lanes, put speed bumps on busy cross streets with children and reduce speed limits on Montague Road and East Pleasant to assure safety.
 Traffic concerns intensify when UMass is in session.
-With the North Square opening in 2019, there is an urgent need to find a solution to the traffic flow and safety at the intersection by the North Amherst library.
+With the North Square occupied and proposed new housing, we need to find a solution to the traffic flow and safety at the intersection by the North Amherst library.

 - Innovative Farms:Farms provide North Amherst and all of Amherst with a source of fresh local produce and dairy products.
 Sustaining farms will require understanding the spillover impact of developments in adjacent areas.
 Many farmers have land committed to preservation in agricultural trusts.
-Looking forward, policies will need to enable the co-existence of farms and the district’s expanding population.
+Policies will need to enable the co-existence of farms and the district’s expanding population.

 If re-elected, I will continue to work with community members to identify actions that will enhance the vibrancy and diversity of District 1 that make it a special place to live.